WenesLimem/TB_Repo/product-service/README.md

-# Blog
+# Product

-a Medium like personal blog in the making

-Note: this is only the backend
+Product microservice for the application